nikita-kazakov/nikita-kazakov.github.io/_posts/2020-08-11-specify_ruby_version_in_gemfile.md

 tags: ruby
 ---

+Bottom Line --- Specify a ruby version and RVM will automatically switch them for you when you open a different project.

 # Problem

 I had several Ruby and Ruby on Rails projects I was working on that used different versions of Ruby.
 Each time I'd open a project, I had to set the correct version of Ruby using [RVM](https://rvm.io/).
 It was a pain.